zoobzio/pipz/docs/guides/connector-selection.md

 └────────────────┴──────────┴────────────┴──────────┴─────────────────────┘

 Legend:
-• Parallel: Whether processors run concurrently
+• Parallel: Whether processors run concurrently (*WorkerPool limits concurrency)
 • All Run?: Whether all processors execute or stop early
 • Returns: What data is returned to caller
 • Primary Use Case: Main scenario for using this connector